PLLC vs. LLC: What You Need to Know

 Who Can Form a PLLC?

 A PLLC is reserved for specific professions that require a state license to offer their services.
-Each state will typically provide a list of occupations that can form a PLLC.
-If your state of incorporation does not specify, check with your Secretary of State.
-In general, some of the most common professions that can form a PLLC include:
+Some of the most common professions that can form a PLLC include:

 • Veterinarians